The situation in Gaza and Israel is fast-moving and at times confusing. Here's what's happening, and what you can do to help.

 Are there any hospitals left in Gaza?

-As of May, Gaza has just 16 hospitals that are partially operational and zero fully operational hospitals.
+As of November, Gaza has just 17 hospitals that are partially operational and zero fully operational hospitals.
 Twenty-three have been destroyed.
-Out of these, only two hospitals are providing maternity services.
+Out of these, only nine hospitals and four field hospitals are providing limited maternity services.

 Those most at risk are people living with disabilities, pregnant or new mothers, those recovering from injuries, and people with chronic illnesses or weakened immune systems.